abroroo/til/Linux/hosts file.md

 You can also use `hosts` file as adblocker or to avoid pirate sites, there is a regularly updated `hosts` file online, which you can use for free [someonewhocares.org](https://someonewhocares.org/hosts/)

-How it works: when router recognizes the domain name that is on the list of hosts file, it will redirect it to origin.
+__How it works:__ when router recognizes the domain name that is on the list of hosts file, it will redirect it to origin.

-If you want to use the hosts file too from that website, it’s super simple:
+If you want to use the hosts file from that website, it’s super simple:
 ```bash
 $ wget someonewhocares.org/hosts/hosts
 $ sudo cat hosts >> /etc/hosts